It’s easy to underestimate how important data protection is.

 At the end of the day, having the right VPN for you is all about making sure that your data is secure.

-When compared to other VPNs on the market, OctaneVPN stands out to me due to its intuitive interface, fast speeds, and reasonable price.
+When compared to other VPNs on the market, OctaneVPN stands out to me due to its intuitive interface.

 Unfortunately, that’s about all OctaneVPN offers.